Signed in as:

 The process can take several weeks to a few months, depending on the complexity of your case and the court's schedule.

-Certain crimes, such as murder, kidnapping, and offenses requiring registration as a sex offender, cannot be expunged.
+Certain crimes, such as murder, kidnapping, family violence and offenses requiring registration as a sex offender, cannot be expunged.

 While sealed records are hidden from public view, certain entities like law enforcement agencies and courts can still access them.